 Incineration of Municipal Waste brings together the proceedings of two specialized seminars dealing with emissions from modern municipal waste incinerators and held in Copenhagen, Denmark: Incinerator Emissions of Heavy Metals and Particulates, held on September 18-19, 1985, and Emission of Trace Organics from Municipal Solid Waste Incinerators, held on January 20-22, 1987.
 Municipal solid waste incineration plant: A multi-step 1.
 Waste Manag.
 2018 Mar;73:332-341. doi: 10.1016/brela-ubytovani.eun.2017.07.036.
 Epub 2017 Jul 31.
 Municipal solid waste incineration plant: A multi-step approach to ...

-Development and prospects of municipal solid waste (MSW
+Waste incineration of municipal solid waste (MSW); average